Folk Magic Lucky Charms For Gamblers

 Believed to have been martyred in Armenia in A.D.
 303, the Roman centurion Expiditus has been venerated as San Expedito for centuries.
 In folk magic, people invoke his help when they need a fast solution to problems.
 For gamblers, this usually involves a turn-around in their luck.

 There are various ways in which people ask the saint’s assistance.
 For example, some wear a medal with his image on it while playing at their favourite online Roulette sites in NZ.
-Others keep his prayer card in their wallet, or they light a votive candle and say a prayer to him before they head out to the casino.
+Others keep his prayer card in their wallet, or they light a votive candle and say a prayer to him before they head out to the casino and ready themselves for an exciting gaming experience.

 Lucky Scents And Washes